Anastasius I Dicorus

 Anastasius I Dicorus (Ἀναστάσιος; c.
-431 – 9 July 518) was Eastern Roman emperor from 491 to 518.
-A career civil servant, he came to the throne at the age of 61 after being chosen by the wife of his predecessor, Zeno.
-His reign was characterised by reforms and improvements in the government, finances, economy, and bureaucracy of the Empire.
-He is noted for leaving the empire with a stable government, reinvigorated monetary economy and a sizeable budget surplus, which allowed the Empire to pursue more ambitious policies under his successors, most notably Justinian I. Since many of Anastasius' reforms proved long-lasting, his influence over the Empire endured for many centuries.
+431 – 9 July 518) was Roman emperor from 491 to 518.
+A career civil servant, he came to the throne at the age of 61 after being chosen by Ariadne, the wife of his predecessor, Zeno.
+His reign was characterized by reforms and improvements in the empire's government, finances, economy and bureaucracy.
+The resulting stable government, reinvigorated monetary economy and sizeable budget surplus allowed the empire to pursue more ambitious policies under his successors, most notably Justinian I. Since many of Anastasius' reforms proved long-lasting, his influence over the empire endured for centuries.

-Anastasius was a Miaphysite and his personal religious tendencies caused tensions throughout his reign in the Empire which was becoming increasingly divided along religious lines.
-He is venerated as a saint by the Syriac Orthodox Church on 29 July.
+Anastasius was a Monophysite Christian and his personal religious tendencies caused tensions throughout his reign in the empire that was becoming increasingly divided along religious lines.